Grand Gedeh County

-Grand Gedeh is a county in the eastern portion of the West African nation of Liberia.
-One of 15 counties that constitute the first-level of administrative division in the nation, it has three districts.
-Zwedru (formerly Tchien) serves as the capital of the county.
-Measuring 4048 mi2, it is larger than 34 independent countries including Lebanon, Trinidad and Tobago, Cape Verde, Malta and Mauritius and the combined area of the US states of Delaware and Rhode Island.
-As of the 2022 Census, it had a population of 216,692, making it the 7th most populous county in Liberia.
-Grand Gedeh has lower tropical forests which has mid size hills composed of various valleys and water courses.
-These forests receive a very high rainfall ranging from 3000 mm to 4100 mm per year.

-Grand Gedeh's County Superintendent is Alex C. Grant.
-The county is bordered by Nimba County to the west, Sinoe County to the southwest, and River Gee County to the southeast.
-The northern part of Grand Gedeh borders the nation of Côte d'Ivoire.
+Grand Gedeh County is a county in southeastern Liberia.
+Its capital is Zwedru.
+As of the 2022 census, the county had a population of 216,692.
+Grand Gedeh has three electoral districts and eight administrative districts.
+The county is bordered by Nimba County to the west, Sinoe County to the southwest, River Gee County to the southeast, and Côte d'Ivoire to the north.

+History

+Grand Gedeh County was established in 1964 during the presidency of William Tubman, when the Liberian government reorganized its interior provinces into new counties under the Unification Policy.

+In June 2025, Liberia held a state funeral in Zwedru for former president Samuel Doe and former first lady Nancy Doe, as part of a national reconciliation process.
+International reporting noted that the ceremony took place at Zwedru City Hall, near Doe's hometown of Tuzon.

 Geography

 Grand Gedeh has lower tropical forests which have mid-size hills composed of various valleys and water courses.
 These forests receive a very high rainfall ranging from 3000 mm to 4100 mm per year in two distinct seasons.
 It has evergreen forests.
 While in the uplands it is conducive for rice cultivation, the low lying areas are conducive for yam, cocoa, plantains, potatoes, vegetables, rubber, coffee and sugarcane.
-Grand Chedah county has two community forest, namely Neezonnie, occupying an area of 42424 ha and Blouquia, occupying an area of 43796 ha.
+Grand Gedeh county has two community forest, namely Neezonnie, occupying an area of 42424 ha and Blouquia, occupying an area of 43796 ha.
 There are three National plantation areas: the SIGA Reforestation project (247.2 ha), EAC Reforestation project (59.2 ha) and the WATRACE Reforestation project (58.4 ha).
 It also shares the National proposed reserve of Grebo Forest (97136 ha) with River Gee County.

+Grand Gedeh contains part of Grebo-Krahn National Park, an important protected forest area shared with River Gee County.
+In 2025, reporting by Mongabay described rising deforestation and land conflict in and around Grand Gedeh linked to a cacao boom and migration from neighboring Côte d'Ivoire.
+The report stated that forest loss had increased sharply since early 2025 and that parts of Grebo-Krahn National Park had been cleared for cacao cultivation despite the park's protected status.

+Education

+Grand Gedeh County University, located in Zwedru, is one of the county's principal higher-education institutions.
+In January 2026, Vice President Jeremiah Kpan Koung broke ground for a student center at the university, a project presented as part of broader infrastructure development in the county.